 Tell me about the daily routine in treatment?

-- How can I see what's inside the clinic, online?
+- How do I arrange to see inside the clinic, before admitting?

-- Based on my information, how quickly would you want me to start taking part in the therapy schedule, following detox?
+- When do you expect me to start taking part in the therapy process?

-Step 3 - Rehab On A Budget
+Step 3 - Set A Budget

 Double check standards of care and therapy provided for lower cost providers - you may be surprised.
 Opt instead for a middle-tier clinic, with a better balance of cost to care levels provided.